 Posted on Thursday, December 8th, 2022 at 8:14 pm

 Dealing with the insurance company after an accident can be stressful and emotionally draining.
 You could recover the settlement you’re entitled to by understanding how insurance adjusters think and the tricks they use to deny or reduce claims.
+But you don’t have to take their bullying.
+Here’s how to Scare an Insurance Adjuster.

-Below you will find helpful information about insurance adjuster tactics and actions you should avoid after an accident.
+Below, you will find helpful information about insurance adjuster tactics and actions you should avoid after an accident.

 Common Scare Tactics Insurance Adjusters Use